Microsoft Teams’ pricing explained

 • Add Copilot (AI tool) as an add-on.

-What’s more, the Business Standard license also includes fully installed Office apps on 5 mobile devices, 5 tablets, and 5 PCs or Macs per user, and, unlike the Business Basic plan, Business Standard includes desktop, web, mobile, and secure cloud services for all the apps.
+Unlike the Business Basic plan, Business Standard entails desktop, web, mobile, and secure cloud services for all the apps.

 Business Standard plan limitations

-Aside from the price — which is double the price of the previous tier — Business Standard also has another limitation: its nature can easily lead to information overload
+Aside from the price — which is double the price of the previous tier — Business Standard has another limitation — its nature can easily lead to information overload.

-The Business Standard plan is the first on our list so far that encompasses the all-inclusive nature Microsoft was going for when they created Teams.
-However, that naturally also has drawbacks, as too many available tools can make it hard for users to adopt and use them.
+The Business Standard plan is the first on our list that encompasses the all-inclusive nature Microsoft was going for when they created Teams.
+This feature overload naturally has drawbacks.
+Packing too many tools into a single package can overwhelm users and prevent them from discovering the platform’s full potential.

-So, if you’re a small business owner looking for the best tool for your team, you might be doing your employees a disservice by opting for a plan that includes this many features.
+So, if you’re looking for the best tool for your team, you might be doing your employees a disservice by choosing a plan with this many features.

-Microsoft Teams has a busy and complicated interface, unlike other communication and collaboration tools, and additional tools and features only make it worse.
+Microsoft Teams has a busy and complicated interface, too, unlike other employee communication tools, and the extra features only make it worse.

 Pumble Pro Tip